Important Notices and Disclaimers Concerning IEEE Standards Documents

 Notice and Disclaimer of Liability Concerning the Use of IEEE Standards Documents

-IEEE Standards documents are developed within the IEEE Societies and the Standards Coordinating Committees of the IEEE Standards Association (IEEE SA) Standards Board.
+IEEE Standards documents are developed within IEEE Societies and subcommittees of the IEEE SA Board of Governors.
 IEEE develops its standards through an accredited consensus development process, which brings together volunteers representing varied viewpoints and interests to achieve the final product.
 IEEE Standards are documents developed by volunteers with scientific, academic, and industry-based expertise in technical working groups.
 Volunteers are not necessarily members of IEEE or IEEE SA, and participate without compensation from IEEE.
 While IEEE administers the process and establishes rules to promote fairness in the consensus development process, IEEE does not independently evaluate, test, or verify the accuracy of any of the information or the soundness of any judgments contained in its standards.

 IEEE makes no warranties or representations concerning its standards, and expressly disclaims all warranties, express or implied, concerning this standard, including but not limited to the warranties of merchantability, fitness for a particular purpose and non-infringement.
 In addition, IEEE does not warrant or represent that the use of the material contained in its standards is free from patent infringement.
 IEEE standards documents are supplied “AS IS” and “WITH ALL FAULTS.”

 Use of an IEEE standard is wholly voluntary.
 The existence of an IEEE Standard does not imply that there are no other ways to produce, test, measure, purchase, market, or provide other goods and services related to the scope of the IEEE standard.
 Furthermore, the viewpoint expressed at the time a standard is approved and issued is subject to change brought about through developments in the state of the art and comments received from users of the standard.